DinoHub-SubT/dsta_deploy/README.md

     - *A docker container is the environment where you will be building & running the code*

 ### 5. Catkin Workspaces Setup (Required)

-If you do not know which tutorial to choose, select the Azure or Localhost *Automated Setup*.

 -- | Localhost Automated Setup | Azure Automated Setup | Robot Automated Setup |
 --- | --- |--- |--- |